ZygyGames/slate/source/index.html.md

 Only events who the current user is able to access are returned:
 Events belonging to the current user or any user lower in the hierarchy.
+Events belonging to the current user's trainer are also included.

 This endpoint is paginated, meaning only a maximum of `per` events are returned.
 By passing in `page`, you can select which group of events are returned.